-We understand that going to live and study in a different country can be a scary and nerve-wracking experience, so we want to provide as much help and support as possible to our international students.
+We understand that going to live and study in a different country can be a bit scary, so we want to provide as much help and support as possible to our international students.

-Until you receive your handbook, please see below for important information about visas, travel from the airport and the Meet and Greet service, the e-Mentor programme and accommodation.
+Please see below for important information about visas, travel from the airport, the e-Mentor programme and accommodation.

 If you are from outside the EU, it is likely that you will need a visa to study in the UK.
 If you do, it’s important to start preparing for your visa application as early as possible.
 Please make sure to read the entry clearance section on our website here carefully.

 If you have any questions at all about visas, we have a team of expert immigration advisers who are ready to help.
 You can get in touch with one of these advisers by emailing firstname.lastname@example.org or by calling +44 (0)121 204 4567.
 It’s also possible to arrange a Skype appointment, so just get in touch.

 For any general questions about coming to the UK, please email email@example.com or call +44 (0)121 204 4007.

 All new international students have the opportunity to take part in our pre-arrival e-mentor programme – this is where we’ll put you in touch with a current Aston student who knows how it feels starting at Aston as well as moving to a new country, remembers the questions they had when they were in your position and can share their experiences to help you to settle in quickly.

 It’s a good idea to think about your travel plans from the airport before you arrive in the UK.

 The campus is about 10 miles from the airport, and the journey takes about 30 minutes in a taxi.